CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

 Pd/Ni Cross Coupling
 --------------------

-This example introduces the advanced features of DART through the construction of Pd(II) and Ni(II) square-planar complexes for cross-coupling reactions.
+This example introduces advanced features of DART through the construction of Pd(II) and Ni(II) square-planar complexes as intermediates of the oxidative addition step of the transition metal catalyzed C-C cross-coupling reaction.
 Users new to DART should first review the :ref:`quickstart`.
 The following capabilities will be highlighted:

-- Filter the chosen ligands for each ligand site individually
+- Filter ligands for each binding site individually
-- Fix a certain ligand to always be present in the complex
+- Fix a certain ligand to always be present in each complex
-- Generate complexes with all possible combinations of ligands instead of random assembly
+- Generate complexes with all possible combinations of ligands
-- Shift individual atoms in a ligand to a specified position
+- Shift individual atoms in a ligand to a specified position for fine-grained control
 - Generate all possible isomers of a complex
-- Choose the best bidentate rotator for the ligands
+- Choose the best rotator for bidentate ligands

-Utilizing just four commands, we will generate neutral complexes with a phenyl group, a bromine substrate, and varying P-N donor ligands:
+Utilizing just four commands, we will generate neutral complexes in a ``2-1-1`` geometry in which the monodentate ligands are fixed to be a phenyl group and a bromine substrate while the bidentate ligand iterates through 173 possible P-N donors:

 .. code-block:: bash